 *Cheese can be high in sodium.
 Check the nutrition label and compare products.

 Now that you have an idea of what to have in stock, you’re probably wondering: where do I put this all?
 Store any dry food items at least 6 inches off the floor to keep away from any bugs that may want to eat your food.
 Ants seem to find everything!
 Oh, and don’t take over the mini fridge unless you have one separate from your roommate.
-Designate a shelf or two to store your things, and label it the day you used it so you now how long it’s been opened.
+Designate a shelf or two to store your things, and label it the day you used it so you know how long it’s been opened.
 You don’t want to eat stale or expired food.

 Having some satisfying options will make you reconsider going to the vending machine and spending $2.00 on an overly-processed snack.
-Remember: plan ahead!
+Remember to plan ahead!
 If you know you’ll be busy in the next few weeks, plan a day to check your food stock and go to store if you think you need extra food to keep you fueled over the next few weeks.

 We help grow healthy kids, families and communities to create healthier generations!Learn More